bytedance/1d-tokenizer/README.md

 </p>

 ## Updates
+- 10/16/2024: We update a set of TiTok tokenizer weights trained with an updated single-stage recipe, leading to easier training and better performance.
+We release the weight of different model size for both VQ and VAE variants TiTok, which we hope could facilitate the research in this area.
+More details will be available in a tech report later.
 - 09/25/2024: TiTok is accepted by NeurIPS 2024.
 - 09/11/2024: Release the training codes of generator based on TiTok.
 - 08/28/2024: Release the training codes of TiTok.